AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: Introduction

 \item \textbf{Real-Time Testbed Integration}: We demonstrate the first sub-10ms radio map generation in operational wireless testbeds (Colosseum and Sionna SYS), enabling true real-time digital twin applications with near-zero system-level performance error. \end{itemize}

+\review{ While AIRMap demonstrates strong accuracy and real-time performance, several limitations highlight important directions for future research.
+In its current form, the model is trained at a fixed carrier frequency of 1 GHz with isotropic antenna patterns; extending the framework to other frequency bands or directional antenna configurations may therefore require recalibration.
+Nevertheless, the transfer-learning strategy introduced in this work suggests that such adaptation can be efficiently achieved using limited, targeted measurement data.
+Moreover, AIRMap currently focuses on predicting scalar path-gain radio maps.
+Extending the framework to richer channel representations—such as full \gls{cir}, delay spread, and angular characteristics—would further enhance the fidelity of wireless digital twins.
+Future work will also investigate model generalization in more challenging propagation environments, including indoor–outdoor transition regions, as well as the interpretability of the learned representations to better understand how environmental features influence propagation behavior. }

 The remainder of this paper is organized as follows.
 Section~\ref{sec:model_reality} evaluates conventional channel modeling techniques, focusing on ray tracing and its limitations through a real-world measurement campaign.
 We identify key factors—such as material properties and antenna patterns—that contribute to the gap between simulated and measured propagation data.
 In Section~\ref{sec:dataset}, we present our automated pipeline for generating a large-scale dataset using Sionna RT~\cite{sionna}, detailing trade-offs between ray-tracing fidelity and computational efficiency.
 We also describe the dataset structure and its suitability for deep learning.
 Section~\ref{sec:ai} introduces AIRMap, our U-Net-based \gls{ai} framework for real-time radio map estimation.
 We outline the model architecture, training approach, and a lightweight calibration pipeline using sparse measurements to enhance accuracy.
 In Section~\ref{sec:digital_twin}, we demonstrate the integration of AIRMap into the Sionna SYS simulator and the Colosseum testbed, validating its accuracy and real-time performance in system-level simulations and channel emulation.
-Finally, Section~\ref{sec:conclusion} concludes our contributions.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future directions. \review{ The source code for dataset generation is publicly available at \url{https://github.com/wineslab/sionna_data_generator}. }